rafalkaron/SSGenie/README.md

 ## Troubleshooting
 *Resolve common issues with Hosty.*

-### The Directory to host field displays a weird path
-* Enter or browse for the directory path manually.
-* Move **Hosty** to a different directory (and back to the original one, if needed).

 ### The hosted content does not update
 * Clear your web browser cache.
 * Open the web server address in incognito (private) mode.